 Description: The NEA uses data and analysis to identify and address gaps in representation of underserved groups among the agency's grant applicants, grantees, and program beneficiaries.
-This evidence base permits the agency to conduct effective outreach and engagement and to make strategic investments and improve program designs to meet the needs of distinct communities that face persistent barriers in accessing or benefiting from arts programs.
+This evidence base permits the agency to conduct effective outreach and to make strategic investments to meet the needs of distinct communities that face persistent barriers in accessing or benefiting from arts programs.

-Objective 1.3 Provide opportunities for people throughout the country to participate in arts education and to increase their knowledge and skills in the arts at all stages of life.
+Objective 1.3 Provide opportunities for people throughout the country to acquire knowledge and skills in the arts at all stages of life.